jorisvandenbossche/ICES-python-data/README.md

 # M13 - Upgrade your Python Skills: Data Wrangling & Plotting

-Course setupo for the Institute for continuing education in Science (ICES).
+Course setup for the Institute for continuing education in Science (ICES).

 ## Introduction